.

 halo.noun,.plural.halos

-a circular band of colored light around a light source, as around the sun or moon, caused by the refraction and reflection of light by ice particles suspended in the intervening atmosphere; something resembling this band; a luminous ring or disk of light surrounding the heads or bodies of sacred figures, such as saints, in religious paintings; a nimbus; the aura of majesty or glory surrounding a person, a thing or an event that is regarded with reverence, awe or sentiment
+a circular band of colored light around a light source, as around the sun or moon, caused by the refraction and reflection of light by ice particles suspended in the intervening atmosphere; something resembling this band; a luminous ring or disk of light surrounding the heads or bodies of sacred figures, such as saints, in religious paintings; a nimbus; the aura of majesty or glory surrounding an individual, a thing or an event that is regarded with reverence, awe or sentiment

 halo, haloed, haloing, haloes.transitive verbs